Athena School: Affiliation with Scientology

 The school is licensed by Applied Scholastics, a company wholly owned by the Church of Scientology, which licenses the study methods of Scientology founder L. Ron Hubbard.
-The school asserts it's affiliation with Scientology is non-religious.
+The school asserts its affiliation with Scientology is non-religious.

 Since 2007, all teachers are registered with the Board of Studies, Teaching and Educational Standards.
 The Athena School follows the guidelines set out by the NSW Board of Studies in its curriculum.

 In March 2010 the Greens New South Wales party lodged an official complaint about the school to the Australian Competition & Consumer Commission due to an advertising leaflet which fails to reveal the school's link to Scientology.
 The Principal of the school said the Applied Scholastics study method did not teach the Scientology religion, "We follow the Board of Studies curriculum.
 We use the study method of L. Ron Hubbard.
 It is a method of study, it is not teaching Scientology."